-Marketing and behavioural psychology are useful in many areas, especially when it comes to convincing people to take action.
+Marketing and behavioral psychology are useful in many areas, especially when it comes to convincing people to take action.

 One such marketing strategy is to offer gifts in the form of contests, to multiply the diffusion of your communication.
-If you have a small budget, don't hesitate to offer attractive gifts or even coupons for discounts on your products and services.
+If you have a small budget, try offerring attractive gifts or even coupons for discounts on your products and services.

-Hold a draw at your event to boost participation and retention of attendees at your event.
+Hold a drawing at your event to boost participation and retention of attendees at your event.

-FOMO inherited from "Fear Of Missing Out" or "The Fear of Missing Out" is the act of creating an emergency - such as a promotional code expiration date, a deadline for registration to your event, etc. - to make your event a success.
+FOMO, an acronym for "Fear Of Missing Out," is the act of creating an urgency for people to do something or they might feel as though they missed out - such as a promotional code expiration date, a deadline for registration to your event, etc. - to make your event a success.